ramingar/freecodecamp-show-the-local-weather/README.md

-One of the projects for the FreeCampCode's Front End Development Certificate.
+One of the projects for the FreeCodeCamp's Front End Development Certificate.

-You can see it running [here](https://codepen.io/ramingar/pen/wgZmWm).
+You can see the original project running [here](https://codepen.io/ramingar/pen/wgZmWm).

+You can see the [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) version running [here](https://ramingar-projects.github.io/local-weather-app/).